ssonkiya/ssonkiya.github.io/about/index.md

 I grew up in New York City, moved to Houston for college and then spent two years in Fontainebleau, France attending INSEAD.
 Because of INSEAD's two-campus system, I also lived for a few months in Singapore.
 I love all animals and consider myself part of the [#rcatladies](https://twitter.com/hashtag/rcatladies) despite not owning a cat.
 I do have a dog, Abby, who consistently surprises mountain hikers and Central Park joggers alike with her athletic ability.

 ![](http://robinsones.github.io/images/2015-07-31 14.03.51.jpg)

+Disclaimer: At no point, including now, has this blog represented the opinion of my employer, Etsy.
+All views shared are my own.”